Lethbridge Police Service

-The Lethbridge Police Service, formerly known as the Lethbridge Regional Police Service, was established 1902, and serves the city of Lethbridge, a community in southern Alberta of approximately 101,482 in its 2019 municipal census.
+The Lethbridge Police Service, formerly known as the Lethbridge Regional Police Service, was established in 1902, and serves the city of Lethbridge, a community in southern Alberta of approximately 101,482 in its 2019 municipal census.

 History

-The Lethbridge Police Force was established in 1902 with a staff of two constables and served a population of about 2,000.
-Thomas "the Just" Lewis was appointed the chief of police.
-In 2009, the police service employed 155 officers, 47 civilian staff and over 40 civilian volunteers, and served a population of 92,435.
-Two officers have been killed in the line of duty, Acting Sergeant Paul Smith in 1913 and Constable Cal Byam in 1964.
+At its establishment in 1902, the Lethbridge Police Service staffed two constables and served a population of about 2,000.
+Thomas "the Just" Lewis was appointed its chief of police.
+In 2009, the service employed 155 officers, 47 civilian staff, and over 40 civilian volunteers to serve a population of 92,435.

+In its history, two officers have been killed in the line of duty, Acting Sergeant Paul Smith in 1913 and Constable Cal Byam in 1964.

 On May 4, 2020, a video of a 19-year-old woman dressed in a Star Wars stormtrooper uniform being taken down and arrested by Lethbridge police gained international attention.
 The woman was carrying a toy Star Wars blaster on Star Wars Day in front of a Star Wars themed restaurant.
-The Lethbridge Police Service and the Alberta Serious Incident Response Team initiated an investigation into the incident.
+The police, in collaboration with the Alberta Serious Incident Response Team initiated an investigation into the incident.
 The investigation concluded in December 2020, and resulted in no criminal charges against the involved officers.
 A further external investigation cleared the officers of any wrongdoing.

-In July 2020, two members of the Lethbridge Police Service were demoted for inappropriately using their police jobs in 2017 to follow and photograph Alberta NDP MLA Shannon Phillips, then the Minister of Environment and Parks of Alberta.
+In July 2020, two members of the Lethbridge Police Service were demoted for inappropriately using police resources in 2017 to follow and photograph Alberta NDP MLA Shannon Phillips, then the Minister of Environment and Parks of Alberta.
 Phillips was in the process of meeting with stakeholders in the lead-up to the formation of Castle Provincial Park, where the two officers had an interest in off-road vehicle driving.
 One of the officers took photos of the meeting and ran a police check on the stakeholder; the photo was later published on Facebook under a pseudonym alongside criticism of the NDP government.
-After an investigation by the Medicine Hat Police Service, charges were laid against the two officers, who admitted to the misconduct charges.
+After an investigation by the Medicine Hat Police Service, charges were laid against the two officers, who admitted to them.